 What we know about Chinese spy balloons that flew over US during Trump administration

-Intelligence officials discovered at least three earlier espionage flights as investigations underway into scale and scope of China’s surveillance campaign
+Intelligence officials discovered at least three earlier espionage flights during Donald Trump’s time in the White House as investigations underway into scale and scope of China’s surveillance campaign

 A recovery operation is underway after a US Air Force fighter jet shot down a high-altitude Chinese surveillance balloon off the coast of South Carolina on 4 February.